katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_debugger.rst

 Debugging tasks
 ***************

-Ansible offers a task debugger so you can fix errors during execution instead of editing your playbook and running it again to see if your change worked.
+Assible offers a task debugger so you can fix errors during execution instead of editing your playbook and running it again to see if your change worked.
 You have access to all of the features of the debugger in the context of the task.
 You can check or set the value of variables, update module arguments, and re-run the task with the new variables and arguments.
 The debugger lets you resolve the cause of the failure and continue with playbook execution.

 .. contents::
    :local: